GovantesDevProjects/govantesdevprojects.github.io/_posts/2023-09-21-building-chirpy-jekyll-site.md

 git push
 ```

-Alternatively, you can use the `source control` tab in Visual Studio Code to commit, make a comment, and push out the changes.
+Alternatively, you can use the `source control` tab in Visual Studio Code to stage, commit, make a comment, and push out the changes.

 ## Conclusion